wp-plugins/simple-lazyload/readme.txt

 Tested up to: 3.3
 Stable tag: trunk

-simple-lazyload is a automatic image lazyload plugin for WordPress, it can helps to reduce http requests effectively.
+simple-lazyload is an automatic image true lazyload plugin for WordPress, it can helps to reduce http requests effectively.

 == Description ==